theimowski/master-thesis/docs/section-paradigms.md

 let y = x + 3  // value y is immutable
 x = 6          // this expression evaluates to false```

+### Pattern matching

+Lines 3-5 present construct which is called pattern matching.
+The construct is part of syntax of several programming languages, both imperative and declarative.
+For developers familiar with C# language, pattern matching could be explained as a switch statement in conjunction with an assignment to a symbol in each branch.
+However, there is more than that to pattern matching.
+In F# pattern matching issues a warning in compile-time, if not all possible branches of execution are defined.
+As an example, if line 5 from the above snippet was missing, the compiler would warn about possible unmatched case (`Choice2Of2`).

 ### Purity

 Purity property allows to associate a programming language functions with real functions in mathematical sense.